benwirf/QGIS_Example_Plugins/README.md

 Then restart QGIS.
 You should see a new "Action" button in the Plugins Toolbar.

-# Top Tips for new plugin developers
+# Tips for new plugin developers

 1. Consider writing a processing script instead- most tasks can be accomplished with a script which can be added to the processing toolbox.
 The advantages are: in most cases faster and simpler to develop than a plugin; can be used as part of a processing model in the graphical modeller.